Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-connecting.md

 meaning that you can still access your database without it if needed.

-## Connecting Multiple Applications to the Same Scalingo for PostgreSQL® Addon
+## Connecting Multiple Applications to the Same PostgreSQL® Addon

-If you need to connect your Scalingo for PostgreSQL® addon from multiple applications, you can do it by adding an environment variable in every application wanting to communicate with the database:
+If you need to connect your PostgreSQL® addon from multiple applications, you can do it by adding an environment variable in every application wanting to communicate with the database:

 1. Copy [the connection URI](#getting-the-connection-uri) of your addon
 2. [Create a new environment variable]({% post_url platform/app/2000-01-01-environment %})